hallettmiket/preffect/readme/inference.md

     ...
 }
 ```
-It is a requirement that 'batch' is included as a correction variable (through the `correct_vars` and 'vars_to_correct' parameters) during PREFFECT model training for this option to function properly.
+It is a requirement that 'batch' is included as a correction variable (through the `correct_vars` and `vars_to_correct` parameters) during PREFFECT model training for this option to function properly.

 ## Endogenous Inference is Performed Immediately After Training